PenguinSixtyfive/penguinsixtyfive.github.io/ssh/07-setting-servers.md

 # Set up

-To install an SSH server software on Debian:
+To install an SSH server software on Debian (or Debian-based distros):

 ```bash
 sudo apt install openssh-server